sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

 {% highlight clojure %}
-{:jobtracker (node-group [:jobtracker :namenode]) :slaves (slave-group 3)}
+{:jobtracker (node-group [:jobtracker :namenode]) :slaves (slave-group 2)}
 {% endhighlight %}

 This brings us most of the way to a full cluster.
 The only remaining pieces are the cluster-level hadoop properties, and the base machine spec for all nodes in the cluster. `cluster-spec` accepts these as optional keyworded arguments, after the two required arguments of `ip-type` and the node group map, shown above.

 *ip-type* can be either `:public` or `:private`, and determines what type of IP address the cluster nodes use to communicate with one another.
 EC2 instances require private IP addresses; if one were setting up a cluster of virtual machines, `:public` would be necessary.

 Here, we define a cluster with private IP addresses, the two node groups referenced above, and a number of customizations to the default hadoop settings.
-Our machine spec declares that all nodes in the cluster should be 64 bit machines running Ubuntu 10.10.
+Our machine spec declares that all nodes in the cluster should be 64 bit machines with at least 4 gigs of RAM, each running Ubuntu 10.10.

 {% highlight clojure %}
 (def example-cluster